-Stem Cell Injections for Joint Pain, Arthritis, Tendonitis & More
+Stem Cell Injections for Joint Pain, Arthritis, Tendinitis & More

-Many patients with debilitating knee osteoarthritis find that treatment options are limited: steroid injections, joint replacement surgery (and replacement alternatives), physical therapy, etc. At the Karlfeldt Center, new cutting-edge treatment options like amniotic membrane stem cell injections may be used to successfully treat patients with knee osteoarthritis, Achilles tendonitis, rotator cuff tendonitis, and degenerative arthritis.
+Many patients with debilitating knee osteoarthritis find that treatment options are limited: steroid injections, joint replacement surgery (and replacement alternatives), physical therapy, etc. At the Karlfeldt Center, new cutting-edge treatment options like amniotic membrane stem cell injections may be used to successfully treat patients with knee osteoarthritis, Achilles tendinitis, rotator cuff tendinitis, and degenerative arthritis.

 For clarification, this type of stem cell comes from the amniotic sac – not an embryo.
 While some people may have ethical issues with embryonic stem cell therapy, most everyone agrees that the use of amniotic stem cell therapy raises no ethical or moral questions.
 Our amniotic stem cells are sourced from consenting donors (who have undergone a rigorous screening process) after the healthy baby is born.